nazim806/mongo-scraper-digest/README.md

 # mongo-scraper-digest

-This is an app that uses Cheerio to scrape the New York Times US section and pull the most recent articles:
+This is an app that uses Cheerio to scrape the New York Times US section and pull the most recent articles.
+Read NYT articles here: https://mongo-scraper-digest.herokuapp.com/

 To run the application locally, first clone this repository with the following command.